wultra/powerauth-restful-integration/docs/RESTful-API-for-Spring.md

 `PowerAuthWebArgumentResolver` bean is responsible for auto-injecting PowerAuth authentication objects into the controller handler methods (see example in [Verify Signatures Chapter](#verify-signatures)).
 You need to add it to argument resolver list.

-`PowerAuthEncryptionArgumentResolver` bean is responsible for auto-injecting PowerAuth encryption objects into the controller handler methods (see example in [Use End-to-End Encryption Chapter](#use-end-to-end-encryption).
+`PowerAuthEncryptionArgumentResolver` bean is responsible for auto-injecting PowerAuth encryption objects into the controller handler methods (see example in [Use End-to-End Encryption Chapter](#use-end-to-end-encryption)).
 You need to add it to argument resolver list.

 `PowerAuthInterceptor` bean is responsible for the `@PowerAuth` annotation handling (see example in [Verify Signatures Chapter](#verify-signatures)).
 You need to add it to the interceptor registry.